MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-stream-troubleshooting.md

 ### Preparing your network for many concurrent viewers

 Many viewers watch live events, which can strain your network and download bandwidth.
-Evaluate your network infrastructure and ensure that there's enough bandwidth for viewers within your corporate network.
+It's important to evaluate your network infrastructure and ensure that there's enough bandwidth for viewers within your corporate network.
 To help reduce internet traffic needed for live events, there are two options:

 1. Configure existing cache proxies within your network to cache videos from Teams.
 1. Use a partner eCDN video delivery solution to optimize video traffic.